Historical Football Kits

 Background

 In 1880 Everton were attracting crowds of over 2,000 and in 1884 moved into an enclosed ground at Priory Road.
 The landowner soon objected to the numbers of rowdy supporters on his land and the club moved again to a new ground off Anfield Road.
-In 1887 Everton entered the English (now the FA) Cup for the first time and became embroiled in controversy over paying their players after a series of acrimonious games against Bolton Wanderers.
-Not only were Everton suspended for a month, the Liverpool Cup that they had recently won was confiscated!
+In 1887 Everton entered the English FA Cup for the first time and became embroiled in controversy over paying their players after a series of acrimonious games against Bolton Wanderers.
+Not only were Everton suspended for a month, the Liverpool Cup that they had recently won was confiscated.

-In 1893 and 1897 Everton reached the FA Cup Final but they did not win the trophy until 1906 and the following year they were beaten finalists once more.
+In 1893 and 1897 Everton reached the FA Cup Final but they did not win the trophy until 1906 and the everton crest 1920following year they were beaten finalists once more.
 In 1914-15, the last season before the League was suspended for the duration of the First World War, Everton won the League title for the second time.

 In 1925 Everton signed the young Dixie Dean from Tranmere Rovers.
 Dean had scored 27 goals in as many games for Rovers and in his first season for Everton, he netted 32 times in 38 games.
 In 1927-28, Dean created history when he scored 60 goals in 39 matches, a record that is unlikely to be beaten.
 The astonishing thing is that George Camsell had set the record the previous season with 59 goals and with three games of the season left, Dean was still eight goals behind Camsell!
 The Dean era is regarded as the club's golden age, although they suffered the humiliation of a season in Division Two in 1930-31.
 The "Toffees" (named for a striped mint flavoured boiled sweet produced in the area) won the League title in 1928 and 1932, the FA Cup in 1933 and a fifth League championship in 1939.
 Dean retired in 1937 but his mantle was taken over by Tommy Lawton.
 Once again war interrupted the club's career and when football resumed Lawton was playing for Chelsea.

-Everton were one of the first clubs to introduce a stripe to their shorts in 1930, something that became a signature of their otherwise conservative outfits until it was dropped in 1966.
+Everton were one of the first clubs to introduce a stripe to their shorts in 1930, something that became a signature of their otherwise conservative outfits until it was dropped in 1966.everton crest 1938

 The immediate post-war period proved a trial and in 1951 Everton were relegated to Division Two.
 Although they returned to the top flight in 1954, the rest of the decade was a barren period.
-The arrival of Harry Catterick as manager in 1961 signalled a revival in the club's fortunes.
-After finishing in fourth position in 1962, the club were champions in 1963 and in 1966 they won the FA Cup.
-In 1968 the "Toffees" were beaten in the FA Cup Final but in 1970 Catterick's last great side, featuring Joe Royle, Howard Kendall and Alan Ball, won the League championship once again.
+The arrival of Harry Catterick as manager in 1961 signaled a revival in the club's fortunes.
+After finishing in fourth position in everton crest 19721962, the club were champions in 1963 and in 1966 they won the FA Cup.
+In 1968 the "Toffees" were beaten in the FA Cup Final but in 1970 Catterick's last great side, featuring Joe Royle, Howard Kendall and Alan Ball, won the League championship once everton crest 1976again.

-While the club has failed to win any major trophy since then, they have remained a consistent mid-table side in the top flight, coming closest in 2009 when they were FA Cup finalists.
+While the club failed to win any major trophy since then, they remained a consistent mid-table side in the top flight, coming closest in 2009 everton crest 2000when they were FA Cup finalists.

 Sources